 - The number of people affected as well as the extent and benefit of the change they experienced will be a substantial factor in evaluating the relative significance of the various individual achievements being considered.

 - Substantial weight will also be given to the complexity of the activities and the degree of difficulty involved in achieving success.
 Similarly, consideration will be given to the vision, ingenuity and determination involved in attaining the changes and or advancements.

-- A nominee must be living and in sufficiently good health to attend The World Agriculture Prize Award Ceremony to be held during the 9th GCHERA World Conference on 28 October 2017.
-The nominee must be able to give an acceptance speech and agree to participate in selected media events.
+- A nominee must be living and in sufficiently good health to attend the GCHERA World Agriculture Prize Award Ceremony to be held at Nanjing Agricultural University on 28 October 2018.
+The nominee must be able to give an acceptance speech, a presentation and agree to participate in selected media events.

-- The Prize will be awarded to one person.
+- Each of the two prizes will be awarded to a single person.